 While we all want the best for our children, private school fees are often expensive and difficult for many of us to afford.
 Research by the Independent Schools Council in 2019 showed that private school fees can range from £4,763 per term up to a massive £11,565 per term (including boarding).
 For this reason, some mortgage lenders will allow you to borrow more on your mortgage to fund these fees.
-Please note, this is not an option we will consider at The Tipton.

 Where a mortgage has been taken out in joint names, both parties will be responsible for the mortgage, regardless of whether they both still live in the property.
-Due to this, in the event of a divorce, many will borrow more on their mortgage to allow them to buy the other party out of the mortgage/property.
+Due to this, in the event of a relationship breakdown, many will borrow more on their mortgage to allow them to buy the other party out of the mortgage/property.
 This results in the property and mortgage being held in sole name going forward.

+Further information can be explored at www.moneysavingexpert.com/mortgages/move-debts-to-mortgage/.
 Please note, this is not an option we will consider at The Tipton.

 In order to borrow more on your existing mortgage, you will need to satisfy your lender’s affordability assessments, as you would have when you originally applied for the mortgage.
 Your Mortgage Adviser will assess your income and outgoings to determine the amount of additional borrowing you can apply for.
 The amount you can borrow will also be restricted by each lender’s lending criteria, which will limit additional borrowing to a set loan to value (a percentage amount of borrowing in comparison to the value of your property).